Feature request #9362

 I tried to investigate a little bit more about this possibility but I didn't find any good solution.

 The plugin is close to be released (I hope in two/three weeks) and will have the following capabilities:

 - export raster and styled vector (probably all the three QGIS symbol style)

 - most of the GeospatialPDF "Creation Options" are supported

 - support for legend/scalebar/images and choose their position in the GeospatialPDF.

-#10 Updated by James Wilson about 2 years ago
+#10 Updated by James Wilson over 2 years ago